Key Takeaways

 For example, to pay the monthly bills, a gig-worker might opt to work 18-hour days or several gigs at once.
 No one has been able to stop them, and this is where the lines get blurry.
 After all, this “hustle” mentality lies at the heart of the gig-economy.

-However, working more than one side-gig, or working for long hours drives behemothian insurance risks.
+However, working more than one side-gig, or working for long hours drives behemothian insurance risks and liabilities.
 The risks are so wide-spread, and delivering consistent safety training will likely prove impossible.
 It makes specific exposures hard to pin down—bumping premiums up significantly.

 Employment Practice Liability Insurance